 While reviewing your financial aid offers, you may notice that your colleges list a number called the "Cost of Attendance."
 This number is higher than the sum of tuition, fees, food, and housing.
 And that's because this figure includes other expenses that you will incur throughout the school year but that the college does not include on the bill.

 These costs are typically referred to as non-billed expenses, and they vary from school to school and person to person.
 Each college should provide an estimate of what an average student spends in non-billed (also called indirect) costs.
 Check the college's financial aid or student accounting website for those details, or do a quick search for the term "Cost of Attendance" on the college's homepage to find a breakdown of direct (billed) and indirect costs.

 Below we list some of the most common non-billed expenses.
 Remember that because these expenses are not directly billed, you often have more control over how much you spend on them.
 Look at non-billed expenses as an opportunity to cut costs so you have more funds left over for paying the college bill.

-Books.
 Every college student will have to buy books at some point.
 While the campus bookstore may be convenient, it's also usually the most expensive option.
 Look online for places that rent textbooks, or consider buying them used.
 You also can usually purchase a digital version of your textbook for your e-reader for a cheaper price than the physical copy.
-We provide some guidance on textbooks here.

 These are just a few of the non-billed expenses that students can expect to run into.
 Checking with the college directly is the best way to get an accurate estimate of what students typically spend.
 Remember to account for these expenses when creating your plan to pay college and work them into your overall budget.